COVID: Germany 'still skating on thin ice,' says Merkel | DW | 24.06.2021

 "In the meantime, we in Europe can be cautiously optimistic.
 For not only in Germany, but in most member states, case numbers are sinking considerably, and in conjunction with that the number of vaccinated people is rising."

 Germany recorded just over 1,000 new cases on Thursday, a figure significantly lower than the number of new infections reported at the height of the pandemic.
+The seven-day incidence rate now stands at 6.6 cases per 100,000 people per week.
 However, health officials are still on guard as the more transmissible delta variant spreads throughout Europe.

 "Even we in Europe and in Germany are still skating on thin ice.
 We must remain watchful, new variants in particular, notably the delta variant, mean we must be cautious," Merkel said.